SamForrestB/samforrestb.github.io/_posts/2025-1-29-Implementation-The-Basics.md

 Since I want the camera to be following this hand as it is moving around the course, I first tried making the camera rig a child of the hand, but as I tested manually moving the hand around in the editor, the camera movement was way too stiff.
 It was almost making me sick, so I disconnected the camera from the hand, and decided on moving the camera with a script, so its more smooth and adjustable.

-First I would create a offset position behind the hand that the camera would be moving to
+First I would create a offset position behind the hand that the camera would be moving to:
 ```cs
 Vector3 offset = -correctedForward * distance + correctedUp * height;
 targetPosition = hand.position + offset;